 b).
 Especially difficult to land, wingtip skids were necessary

 One might suppose that with all the trouble the triplanes had from the very beginning, and especially considering how difficult they were to fly, that nobody wanted them.
 Some feared them, but for the most part they were prized for their outstanding climb and maneuverability, qualities that keep you alive in aerial combat.
-They were much preferred to the lackluster Albatros and Pfalz fighters which they supplanted but never entirely replaced, and Fokker Triplanes were the best German fighters in the spring of 1918 during Germany's last great offensive of the war.
+They were much preferred to the lackluster Albatros and Pfalz fighters which they supplanted but never entirely replaced, and Fokker Triplanes were the best German fighters in Europe the spring of 1918 during Germany's last great offensive of the war.
 To sum up the triplane in the words of the Red Baron, they “climb like monkeys and are maneuverable as the devil.”

 In the past thirty years I have drawn upon dozens of sources as I have researched this topic.
 However, for the purposes of this speech, I specifically quote: